How to select the right software services provider?

 Digital transformations often fail in Latin America.
 Mostly due to resistance from employees.
 In fact, only 4% of companies in Venezuela, Argentina and Chile view their transformations as “very successful.”

-Citizens in Latin America countries can’t see the benefits of remote work and digitalization because of cultural habits.
+Citizens in Latin American countries can’t see the benefits of remote work and digitalization because of cultural habits.
 In the same way, remote work is slowly starting to be displaced by stationary work, especially for those who are vaccinated.
 Many people could not stay at home because they need to go outside to make their way for life.

 The benefits we have come to know from remote work for employees and executives in Latin America are perceived differently, hence companies are calling in employees to the office whose work might be completely remote.
 This is also reflected in the numbers.
 The percentage of people who were able to do their work remotely is a minority in the region, reaching 27% in Mexico – one of the highest – and in Colombia it was close to 25%.